 I often state that I seem to attract bad customer service.
 I also receive a lot of great customer service (which I actively try to engender by being a “good customer”).
 But let’s return to the former – do I really get more bad service than the average bear?
 I don’t actually think that I do.
 I instead think that it’s because I’m neither prepared to ignore, nor frightened to challenge, the provider(s) of bad customer service.
-Hence, I feel as though I suffer it more.
+Hence, thanks to making customer complaints, I feel as though I suffer it more.

 Last weekend was a great case in point.
 We spent a pleasant couple of days in a Winchester hotel for a wedding.
 It’s a nice hotel.
 Check-in was easy.
 The room was comfy.
 And even breakfast on the first morning seemed organized (although I did have to chase, after five minutes, for the tea order that was placed at seating).

 However, the second-day breakfast was a totally different matter, with it was a great showcase of:

 - That you can’t make a customer 95% happy by being just 5% bad, and

 - How not to handle a dissatisfied customer and their complaint (and how to make them even more unhappy than they were when they complained)

 Are you sitting comfortably?
 I’ll begin the story.

 My “3-strike rule” for bad service

 Sometimes there can be one single thing that’s enough to warrant a complaint about bad service.
 Other times, it might be a series of things – for me it’s often “three strikes” – that makes me think: “I’ve had enough.”
 And by this, I mean that I’m paying for a service and I’m definitely not receiving it.
 Especially when the service provider – such as this hotel in Winchester – is “in the service industry.”
 Shouldn’t they be teaching me about providing great service?